Nisarg221B/Notes/Technical Learning/Coding principles/SOLID  Agile OO design.md

 so this class Employee has three responsibilities or three reason to change. it has responsibilities to three different actors or organisations all at the same time.

+so basically don't put the functions which change for different reasons in the same class.

 a possible solution:-
 ![[Screenshot 2023-08-27 at 4.52.18 PM.png|400]]

-- OCP: The Open/Closed Principle
+#### OCP: The Open/Closed Principle

+A class or Modules should be open for extension but closed for modification.

-- LSP: The Liskov Substitution Principle
+#### LSP: The Liskov Substitution Principle
-- ISP: The Interface Segregation Principle
+#### ISP: The Interface Segregation Principle

-- DIP: The Dependency Inversion Principle
+#### DIP: The Dependency Inversion Principle